Desking: Automotive Sales Negotiations

 Poor negotiating skills are fine when the economy is rocking, but that doesn’t fly when we actually have to sell cars.
 In order to turn the tables in our favour and win the highest percentage of deals with the highest possible gross, we need a playbook — a clear set of expectations and responsibilities so our team can execute and handle any situation in or out of the dealership.

 So let’s talk about Automotive sales negotiations or what I like to call “the art of desking“.
-Every football team has a playbook to be learned, internalized and
+Every football team has a playbook to be learned, internalized and practiced in order to handle the fierce competition and pressures of the game.

 Every team needs a good playbook.